Superior Mesenteric Artery (SMA) Syndrome

 • Depletion of the mesenteric fat caused by rapid severe weight loss due to catabolic states such as cancer, surgery, burns, trauma, or psychiatric problems

-• Severe injuries, such as head trauma, leading to prolonged bedrest
+Severe injuries, such as head trauma or burns, can lead to prolonged bedrest and malnutrition.

-• Spinal disease, deformity, or trauma (use of body cast in the surgical treatment of scoliosis or vertebral fractures): Superior mesenteric artery syndrome cases after corrective spine surgery are due to the result of spinal elongation, which decreases the superior mesenteric/aortic angle.
-Postoperative weight loss is an important factor for development of superior mesenteric artery syndrome.
-Although use of Harrington rods for corrective surgery commonly used in the 1950s and 1960s was an important contributory factor for development of superior mesenteric artery syndrome, newer derotation/translation corrective techniques can also rarely be associated with this disease entity.
-[9]
+Spinal disease, deformity, or trauma (use of body cast in the surgical treatment of scoliosis or vertebral fractures): SMA syndrome cases after corrective spine surgery are due to the result of spinal elongation, which decreases the SMA-Ao angle.
+Postoperative weight loss is an important factor for development of SMA syndrome.
+Although the use of Harrington rods for corrective surgery, which was common in the 1950s and 1960s, was an important contributory factor for development of SMA syndrome, newer derotation/translation corrective techniques can also rarely be associated with this disease entity.
+[11]

-• Rapid linear growth without compensatory weight gain, particularly in adolescents: Adolescents with low body mass index (< 18 kg/m2) may be at higher risk for developing superior mesenteric artery syndrome after spinal fusion for scoliosis than patients with a higher body mass index.
-[10]
+Rapid linear growth without compensatory weight gain, particularly in adolescents: Adolescents with low body mass index (< 18 kg/m2) may be at higher risk for developing SMA syndrome after spinal fusion for scoliosis than patients with a higher body mass index.
+[12]

 • Abnormally high and fixed position of the ligament of Treitz with an upward displacement of the duodenum